skip to content

 01:19:19 - Dev Agrawal

-Yeah, honestly, it's a lot of the same stuff that I mentioned when I was talking about sync engines and how sync engines are great for AI because, like, the.
-The whole point is that for AI, like, okay, let me.
-Let me try to start it by like talking about AI code.
-Like, it's.
-It's not a.
-It's not a surprise to anyone that AI tends to make a lot of mistakes.
+Yeah, honestly, it's a lot of the same stuff that I mentioned when I was talking about sync engines and how sync engines are great for AI.
+The whole point is that AI tends to make a lot of mistakes.
 And the best way to get reliable outputs is to minimize the surface area for mistakes that AI can make.
-So naturally, any abstraction that reduces or eliminates certain complexities that increase the chances of mistakes, anything that removes them makes it easier for AI, because now the AI has like, basically less opportunities to do something dangerous or to introduce bugs.
-So that's kind of the idea behind both Power sync or like sync engines.
+So naturally, any abstraction that reduces or eliminates certain complexities that increase the chances of mistakes, anything that removes them makes it easier for AI, because now the AI has basically fewer opportunities to do something dangerous or to introduce bugs.
+So that's kind of the idea behind both PowerSync, or sync engines.

 01:20:35 - Anthony Campolo

-And people say the same thing for effect.
-That effect is really good for AI.
+And people say the same thing for Effect, that Effect is really good for AI.

 01:20:41 - Dev Agrawal